ronakupadhyaya/Horizons-week-01/day3/dinosaur.md

 + For sure, it has to support continuous left-ward movement
 + You also want to probably bound it inside the canvas - that is, if it ever goes outside, bring it right back to where it started
-+ Make sure it's position is just as accessible as `Dinosaurs!` You're going to need to check to see if `Dinosaur` has collided with it, so being able to get the position is key
++ Make sure its position is just as accessible as `Dinosaurs!` You're going to need to check to see if `Dinosaur` has collided with it, so being able to get the position is key

 So, continuous movement seems a little tricky.
 Where do you think it should be handled?
 You can use